getsentry/sentry.engineering/data/blog/how-to-refactor-and-not-break-things.md

 Some goals that we wanted to achieve with the refactoring:

 - Be as backward compatible as possible.
 If possible, our users should not need to change their custom Sentry code.
-- Because we changed how we handle data, we wanted to make sure that we do not use more resources (CPU and memory) compared to before the refactoring.
+- Avoid introducing additional overhead.
+Do not use more CPU and memory compared to before the refactoring.
 - Do not break things.
 Behavior must stay the same.
 - Do it in baby steps.
 Have only PRs of manageable size.
 (No one can review a PR with 120 files changed.)
 - Because this is a massive change, we decided to make it a major version update.
 Sentry SDK 2.0!